Dr Michael Braun, Boehringer Ingelheim Pharma

 Scale-Up of Fluidbed Granulation

 - Fundamentals of Fluidbed Granulation (process & technology)

 - Which process parameter influences which product quality attribute

 - Consequences for the quality critical attributes

-- Process parameters (degree of filling, torque-speed, humidity, time)
+- Process parameters (degree of filling, impeller speed, liquid saturation, process time)

 - Methods of drying

 High Shear Granulation: Scale-Up